“But whatever the case, it’s a fun legend for us to cling on to. To have a ghastly guardian of our city…!

 Port

 The harbors of Foxmouth overlook the Atlantic Ocean, forming a natural port.
 While shipbuilding and whaling has largely ceased, sailors continue to take out fishing boats into the ocean.
-On Sundays, a farmer’s market along the port sells artisan goods, food, and other raw materials.
+A farmer’s market along the port sells artisan goods, food, and other raw materials.

 Industrial